not-forest/not-forest.github.io/_tabs/about.md

 Each post will be in form of step-by-step guide, with different learning curves to encourage more people in those topics.

-{: .prompt-danger }
-The blog is not written by a professional, so there may be inaccuracies.
-Please verify the important information and provide your own thoughts.
+> The blog is not written by a professional, so there may be inaccuracies.
+Please verify the important information and provide your own thoughts. {: .prompt-danger }